JaqiKal/tic-tac-toe/README.md

-# Tic Tac Toe - A game for all times
+# Tic-Tac-Toe - A game for all times

 ![The website shown on a variety of screen sizes](/documentation/doc-images/amiresponsive.webp)